HUPO-PSI/mzQC/doc/mzml-mzqc-example.md

 ```
 Please note that for example brevity purposes the _mzML_ was truncated to 3 spectra, however the metrics were calculated on the whole to reflect realistic values.

 Next, the spectra metrics can be put as children of `<spectrum>` elements, in the same fashion as for the run metrics.
-As you can seen in the `<cvParam>` elements, it contains extra information in `cvRef`.
-This attribute is a reference to a data entry registering the controlled vocabularies used in the file much like in _mzQC_.
-This has to be added to finalise the _mzML_.
 ```
 		<spectrumList count="3" defaultDataProcessingRef="dp_sp_0">
 			<spectrum id="spectrum=1011" index="0" defaultArrayLength="467" dataProcessingRef="dp_sp_0">